zio/zio/docs/datatypes/test/mock/mock.md

 ### Encoding Overloaded Capabilities

-For **overloaded methods**, we nest a list of numbered objects, each representing subsequent overloads:
+For overloaded methods, we nest a list of numbered objects, each representing subsequent overloads:

 ```scala mdoc:silent
 // Main sources